-host is the IP address or name of the machine where Confluence REST Connector is installed.

-port is the Confluence REST Connector ACI port.
+host is the IP address or name of the machine where Confluence REST Connector is installed. port is the Confluence REST Connector ACI port.
 The ACI port is specified by the Port parameter in the [Server] section of the Confluence REST Connector configuration file.
-For more information about the Port parameter, see the Confluence REST action is the name of the action you want to run.
+For more information about the Port parameter, see the Confluence REST Connector Reference . action is the name of the action you want to run. parameters are the required and optional parameters for the action.